-- (i) In the case of a dispute relating to the Exercise Price, the Closing Sale Price, the Closing Bid Price, the Bid Price or fair market value (as the case may be) (including, without limitation, a dispute relating to the determination of any of the foregoing), the Company or the Required Holders (as the case may be) shall submit the dispute via e-mail or facsimile (I) within twenty (20) Business Days after delivery of the applicable notice giving rise to such dispute to the Company or the Required Holders (as the case may be) or (II) if no notice gave rise to such dispute, at any time after the Required Holders learned of the circumstances giving rise to such dispute.
+(i) In the case of a dispute relating to the Exercise Price, the Closing Sale Price, the Closing Bid Price, the Bid Price or fair market value (as the case may be) (including, without limitation, a dispute relating to the determination of any of the foregoing), the Company or the Required Holders (as the case may be) shall submit the dispute via e-mail or facsimile (I) within twenty (20) Business Days after delivery of the applicable notice giving rise to such dispute to the Company or the Required Holders (as the case may be) or (II) if no notice gave rise to such dispute, at any time after the Required Holders learned of the circumstances giving rise to such dispute.
 If the Required Holders and the Company are unable to resolve such dispute relating to the Exercise Price, the Closing Sale Price, the Closing Bid Price, the Bid Price or fair market value (as the case may be) by 5:00 p.m.
-(New York time) on the third (3rd) Business Day following such delivery by the Company or the Required Holders (as the case may be) of such dispute to the Company or the Required Holders (as the case may be), then the Required Holders shall select an independent, reputable investment bank to resolve such dispute. - (ii) The Required Holders and the Company shall each deliver to such investment bank (x) a copy of the initial dispute submission so delivered in accordance with the first sentence of this Section 13(a) and (y) written documentation supporting its position with respect to such dispute, in each case, no later than 5:00 p.m.
-(New York time) by the fifth (5th) Business Day immediately following the date on which the Required Holders selected such investment bank (the "Dispute Submission Deadline") (the documents referred to in the immediately preceding clauses (x) and (y) are collectively referred to herein as the "Required Dispute Documentation") (it being understood and agreed that if either the Required Holders or the Company fails to so deliver all of the Required Dispute Documentation by the Dispute Submission Deadline, then the party who fails to so submit all of the Required Dispute Documentation shall no longer be entitled to (and hereby waives its right to) deliver or submit any written documentation or other support to such investment bank with respect to such dispute and such investment bank shall resolve such dispute based solely on the Required Dispute Documentation that was delivered to such investment bank prior to the Dispute Submission Deadline).
-Unless otherwise agreed to in writing by both the Company and the Required Holders or otherwise requested by such investment bank, neither the Company nor the Required Holders shall be entitled to deliver or submit any written documentation or other support to such investment bank in connection with such dispute (other than the Required Dispute Documentation). - (iii) The Company and the Required Holders shall cause such investment bank to determine the resolution of such dispute and notify the Company and the Required Holders of such resolution no later than ten (10) Business Days immediately following the Dispute Submission Deadline.
-The fees and expenses of such investment bank shall be borne by the Company (provided that such fees and expenses shall be borne equally by the Company and the Required Holders only if such investment bank's determination of the disputed Exercise Price, Closing Sale Price, Closing Bid Price, Bid Price or fair market value (as the case may be) was equal to or greater than 98% of the Company's determination thereof that gave rise to the applicable dispute), and such investment bank's resolution of such dispute shall be final and binding upon all parties absent manifest error.
+(New York time) on the third (3rd) Business Day following such delivery by the Company or the Required Holders (as the case may be), then the Required Holders shall select an independent, reputable investment bank to resolve such dispute.

+(ii) The Required Holders and the Company shall each deliver to such investment bank (x) a copy of the initial dispute submission so delivered in accordance with the first sentence of this Section 13(a) and (y) written documentation supporting its position with respect to such dispute, in each case, no later than 5:00 p.m.
+(New York time) by the fifth (5th) Business Day immediately following the date on which the Required Holders selected such investment bank (the "Dispute Submission Deadline") (the documents referred to in the immediately preceding clauses (x) and (y) are collectively referred to herein as the "Required Dispute Documentation") (it being understood and agreed that if either the Required Holders or the Company fails to so deliver all of the Required Dispute Documentation by the Dispute Submission Deadline, then the party who fails to so submit all of the Required Dispute Documentation to enter use the submission Deadline).
+Unless otherwise agreed to such investment bank prior to the Dispute Submission Deadline).
+Unless otherwise agreed to in writing by both the Company and the Required Holders or otherwise requested by such investment bank, neither the Company nor the Required Holders shall be entitled to deliver or submit any written documentation to deliver or submit any written documentation the Company and the Required Holders or otherwise requested by such investment bank, neither the Company nor the Required Holders shall be entitled to deliver or submit any written documentation.

+(iii) The Company and the Required Holders shall cause such investment bank to determine the resolution of such dispute and notify the Company and the Required Holders of such resolution no later than ten (10) Business Days immediately following the Dispute Submission Deadline.
+The fees and expenses of such investment bank shall be borne by the Company (provided that such fees and expenses shall be borne equally by the Company and the Required Holders only if such investment bank's determination of the disputed Exercise Price, Closing Sale Price, Bid Price, Bid Price or fair market value (as the case may be) was equal to or greater than 98% of the Company's determination thereof that gave rise to the applicable dispute), and such investment bank's resolution of such dispute shall be final and binding upon all parties absent manifest error.